Report an accessibility problem

 Career opportunities

-A minor in science, technology and society can help students understand the interrelationships between technology and human systems as they pursue careers in industrial design, urban planning or public relations.
+A minor program in science, technology and society can help students understand the connections between technology and human systems as they pursue careers in industrial design, urban planning or public relations.

 Contact information